jamiealquiza/occam/README.md

 ```

 #### inRate
-Rolling window rate check.
-Anchor function that is placed within a series of conditionals that requires a threshold of all preceding conditions to have been met '5' times within a '30' second rolling window, otherwise, the chain of conditions will be short-circuited.
+Time window rate check.
+Anchor function that is placed within a series of conditionals that requires a threshold of all preceding conditions to have been met '5' times within a '30' second window, otherwise, the chain of conditions will be short-circuited.
 ```python
 inRate(5, 30)
 ```